Toast IPO: the restaurant software maker’s TOST shares debut on the NYSE today

-The latest tech IPO belongs to Toast a company that makes point-of-sale (POS) software for restaurants that runs on Android tablets and smartphones.
+The latest tech IPO belongs to Toast Inc., a company that makes point-of-sale (POS) software for restaurants that runs on Android tablets and smartphones.
 The Toast platform handles everything from in-store orders, online orders and delivery, to restaurant marketing.
 And today the company’s shares debut to the public.
 Here’s what you need to know:

 - What is Toast?
-It’s a point of sale hardware and software company that serves the restaurant industry.
+It’s a point-of-sale hardware and software company that serves the restaurant industry.
 Toast is based in Boston, Massachusetts, and was founded in 2012.

 - When is Toast’s IPO?
 Toast’s initial public offering takes place today, September 22, 2021.

-- What market will Toast shares trade on?
+- Which exchange will Toast shares trade on?
 Toast will trade on the New York Stock Exchange (NYSE).

 - What is Toast’s ticker symbol?
 Toast shares will trade under the ticker TOST.